diodemusic/hex-dump/README.md

 # Hex Dump CLI Tool

-A simple colored hex dump CLI tool written in Rust.
+A simple hex dump CLI tool written in Rust.
-It reads a file's raw bytes and prints them in a structured hex + ASCII table, with color-coded output.
+It reads a file's raw bytes and prints them in a structured hex + ASCII table.

 ---

 ## ✨ Features

 - **Hex + ASCII display** side-by-side.
-- **Color-coded bytes**:
-  - **Green**: Printable ASCII characters.
-  - **Dimmed gray**: Spaces.
-  - **Red**: Non-printable characters.
 - **Aligned offsets** for easy navigation.
 - **Groups of 8 bytes** separated for clarity.